php-tui/php-tui/docs/content/docs/reference/widgets/Grid.md

+---
+title: Grid
+description: The grid is a widget that provides either a horiztonal or vertical _layout_  based on a series of constraints.
+Widgets can be supplied to fill the cells corresponding to the resolved constraints.
+---
 ## Grid

 The grid is a widget that provides either a horiztonal or vertical _layout_  based on a series of constraints.
 Widgets can be supplied to fill the cells corresponding to the resolved constraints.